Putin hails new Sputnik moment as Russia is first to approve a COVID-19 vaccine

 "I hope that the Russians have actually definitively proven that the vaccine is safe and effective.
 I seriously doubt that they’ve done that," Fauci, who is a member of the White House coronavirus task force, told National Geographic at an event to air on Thursday.
 U.S. Health Secretary Alex Azar, asked about Russia's announcement, said safety was paramount and late-stage trials were key.
 He said the United States was on track for an effective vaccine by the end of the year, with six candidates under development.

+"We believe that it is highly credible that we will have in the high tens of millions of doses of gold standard safe and effective vaccine by the end of this year, and many hundreds of millions of doses as we go into the beginning of next year."
+More than 100 possible COVID-19 vaccines are being developed around the world.
+At least four are in final Phase III human trials, according to WHO data.

-(Additonal reporting by Maxim Rodionov, Polina Ivanova and Alexander Marrow in Moscow and by Caroline Copley in Berlin, Josephine Mason and Kate Kelland in London, Susan Heavey and Eric Beech in Washington; Writing by Gabrielle Tétrault-Farber/Andrew Osborn; Editing by Giles Elgood and Tom Brown)
+(Additonal reporting by Maxim Rodionov, Polina Ivanova and Alexander Marrow in Moscow and by Caroline Copley in Berlin, Josephine Mason and Kate Kelland in London, Susan Heavey and Eric Beech in Washington; Writing by Gabrielle Tétrault-Farber/Andrew Osborn; Editing by Giles Elgood, Tom Brown and Kim Coghill)